-I recently watched the documentary Letters From Generation Rx on Amazon Prime, which looked at instances of people experiencing significant side effects while on psychiatric medication, including people who took the lives of either themselves or others while on psychiatric meds.
+I recently watched the documentary Letters From Generation Rx, which looked at instances of people experiencing significant side effects while on psychiatric medication, including people who took the lives of either themselves or others while on psychiatric meds.

-One man featured in the film was a Canadian Member of Parliament whose teenage daughter had died while taking medication.
-He expressed his belief that Big Pharma has made its way into “every institution in our society we rely on for critical thought”, echoing the sentiments of another interviewee who believed that coroners investigating drug-related deaths were “the first line of defense for the industry.”
+One man featured in the film was a Canadian Member of Parliament (MP) whose teenage daughter had died while taking medication.
+He expressed his belief that Big Pharma has made its way into “every institution in our society we rely on for critical thought”, echoing the sentiments of another interviewee who believed that coroners investigating drug-related deaths were “the first line of defence for the industry.”

-One statistic mentioned by the Member of Parliament was that adverse reactions to pharmaceuticals are the fourth leading cause of death.
+One statistic mentioned by the MP was that adverse reactions to pharmaceuticals are the fourth leading cause of death.
 I was skeptical of that, and it turns out this was for good reason.
 The paper in the Journal of Law, Medicine and Ethics where that statistic originated did some fishy extrapolation to arrive at those numbers; additionally, it looked solely at people who died while in hospital and did not consider deaths occurring in the community.